 I told the group about my experience copying this masterpiece, and what I learned by doing so…and what my substitute teacher told me.

 “You can’t waste God’s gift.”

 I told the members of the gathering that these words and the painting illumined my heart as many years later I stood over another river, Twin Rivers of Tamagawa on the outskirts of Tokyo.
-I had just become a Christian through the influence of my wife, the church she was attending, and re-reading of William Blake that I had studied in college.
+I had just become a Christian through the influence of my friends, and re-reading of William Blake that I had studied in college.